MakeSchool-Tutorials/SA-2015-Cpp-Games-Lectures/P13-User-Testing/content.md

 You can download the slides [here](https://s3.amazonaws.com/mgwu-misc/SA2015/LectureSlides/User+Testing.pdf).

-Here are some notes from the lecture:
+#Lecture Notes

+##What is User Testing?

 * User testing is using your app with the intent of learning about it.

 * There are two kinds of testing.
-To learn about user behavior and testing  to find bugs and find the limits of your app.
+1. To learn about user behavior.
+2. Testing to find bugs and find the limits of your app.
 How you test changes depending on your goal, so make sure you know what you’re information you’re looking to gain before you begin.

 * Testing for user behavior is about looking for what users struggle with, enjoy, and most importantly what they *do* when simply given your app.

+##Do Not Interfere

 * When looking for user behavior, you *must not interfere*.
 When a user picks up your app you won’t be there to help them figure things out, so you must not talk to or help your play tester in order to get a realistic testing session.

 * It’s worth mentioning again that you *must not* talk to your test user.
 It will be incredibly difficult to resist talking to your user if you see them struggle and they are asking you questions for help.
 You must not do this.

 * Okay okay, there is one time you should talk to your tester.
 That’s if they’ve been stuck for an extended period of time and are about ready to give up, but you want to test content past the point they are stuck at.
 You have failed.
 Make note of where the user got stuck, fix it later.
 Tell the user only what they need to know, and let them continue testing.
 Remember though that the information you gain past this point is tainted, and treat it accordingly.

+##Testing your Own App

 * You are your worst test user.
 You know more about your app than anyone else will, and you’re also more invested in your app than anyone else.
 For games, if you think your game is at the right difficulty, your game is probably at least twice as hard as it should be.